 The name, the origin, and the innervation of the muscle are identical to the medical term “subscapularis” and therefore are easy to understand.
-Some deep fibers are grown together with the ventral capsular ligament, which provides stability.
+Some deep fibers are fused together with the ventral capsular ligament, which provides stability.
 Another characteristic of this muscle is that it forms an intermediate tendon in its center, from which the muscle fibers arise.
-This is where the muscle gains its wide flat constitution.
+This is where the muscle gains its wide and flat anatomy.

 Function of the Subscapularis Muscle